The dog days of summer have officially arrived, so now is the time to stay

 - A dirty condenser (AC outside unit) should be cleaned by a professional technician to allow greater air flow and distribution across the coil.
 A service technician will also oil the motors and check the refrigerant charge and electrical components for safety hazards.
 A system tune-up also promotes less energy usage and greater indoor air quality.

-- Don’t place lamps or heat-generating appliances near your thermostat.
+- Don’t place lamps or heat-generating appliances near the thermostat.
 The thermostat will not be able to accurately determine the room temperature and may not run as efficiently as possible.

 Homeowners can also save money by…

 - Installing a programmable thermostat.
-This “smart thermostat” can turn on the air conditioner to the desired set point one hour before you arrive, avoiding the need to run the system all day.
+This “smart thermostat” can turn on the air conditioner to the desired set point one hour before you arrive home, avoiding the need to run the system all day.

 - Setting your thermostat as high as comfortably possible in the summer.
-Adjusting your temperature just a few degrees can cut your cooling bill by up to 10 percent.
+Adjusting the temperature just a few degrees can cut the cooling bill by up to 10 percent.